karelbilek/xpdf-mirror/README.md

 xpdfreader-mirror
 =

 This is a mirror of xpdf code.
-(Not whole xpdfreader, the name of the repo is wrong, sorry.)
+(Not whole xpdfreader, only the open source xpdf part.)

 xpdf is open-source and GPLv3, but, it does not publish its code on github, just as a code dump on every version.